Benefits of RWPN Membership

 RWPN has set up a number of Special Interest Groups on this website.
 These are open to members only and are intended to be a resource of more detailed information about particular areas of practice, including areas of research, areas of practice that are more complex and ways of posting and sharing what members are up to.
 They make a good resource for CPD too.
 Special interest groups currently open are: Orientation & Mobility, Low Vision, Deafblindness, Learning Disability/Acquired Brain Injury, Children and Dementia.

 We send out job adverts to members on a regular basis.
+We provide advice around pay grades and job responsibilities to employers.

 Advice and support for members on issues in the workplace is available via phone and email from specialists within RWPN.